benjaminzwhite/reasoning-models/README.md

 - [An Agentic System for Rare Disease Diagnosis with Traceable Reasoning](https://arxiv.org/abs/2506.20430)
 - [ChemDFM-R: An Chemical Reasoner LLM Enhanced with Atomized Chemical Knowledge](https://arxiv.org/abs/2507.21990)
 - [Reasoning Language Models for Root Cause Analysis in 5G Wireless Networks](https://arxiv.org/abs/2507.21974)
+- [Demystifying Scientific Problem-Solving in LLMs by Probing Knowledge and Reasoning](https://arxiv.org/abs/2508.19202) - this is for science in general; these claims from the abstract: (1) Retrieving task-relevant knowledge from model parameters is a critical bottleneck for LLMs in scientific reasoning; (2) Reasoning models consistently benefit from external knowledge added in-context on top of the reasoning enhancement; (3) Enhancing verbalized reasoning improves LLMs' ability to surface task-relevant knowledge.

 #### Topic - Multimodal